---

 - **[Fully managed](#creating-a-fully-managed-ducklake-database)**: Create a DuckLake database where MotherDuck manages both data storage and metadata

-- Bring your own bucket: Connect your own S3-compatible object storage for data storage with:
+- **[Bring your own bucket (BYOB)](#bring-your-own-bucket)**: Connect your own S3 or R2 bucket for data storage with:

 - **[MotherDuck compute + MotherDuck catalog](#using-motherduck-compute)**: Use MotherDuck for both compute and catalog services